radi0sus/tau-calc/README.md

 ## Know Issues
 - The script is not very well tested with symmetry generated atom positions.
 However, this is rarely the case with small molecule structures.
 - All flavors of τ are calculated as soon as two angles are present.
 So you have to check if it makes sense.
+- The script can only remove atoms from the coordination sphere, not add atoms.
+Therefore, make sure that the connectivity list is appropriate.

 ## Examples